 Member states are required to respect the principle of non-refoulement and to adopt measures to protect LGBT asylum seekers and those deprived of their liberty from risks of physical and verbal violence.
-This section examines asylum legislation with relevance to LGBT rights and highlights developments in assessing asylum claims based on SOGI and in ensuring a safe environment for LGBT asylum seekers deprived of their liberty.
+This section examines asylum legislation with relevance to LGBT rights and highlights developments in assessing asylum claims on the basis of SOGI and in ensuring a safe environment for LGBT persons deprived of their liberty.

 - 105. As in 2013, a majority of states reported that a well-founded fear of persecution based on SOGI is recognised.
 In most cases, this recognition is indirect as such claims are usually covered under the umbrella category of "membership of a particular social group" stated in the 1951 Refugee Convention.
 The explicit recognition in domestic law of LGBT protection needs more attention. - 106.
-EU states have generally highlighted the alignment of their legislation with Article 10 of the Qualification Directive (2011/95/EU)9 and have referred to provisions in their legislation, policy documents and domestic jurisprudence confirming the Directive's approach.
+EU states have generally highlighted the alignment of their legislation with Article 10 of the Qualification Directive (2011/95/EU)5 and have referred to provisions in their legislation, policy documents and domestic jurisprudence confirming the Directive's approach.
 However, not all states have reported explicitly covering both sexual orientation and gender identity.
 Recent legislation that includes gender identity was reported in Croatia, Portugal and Spain. - 107.
 Some non-EU states have also reported that a well-founded fear of persecution based on sexual orientation or gender identity is recognised explicitly in legislation as valid grounds for granting the status of asylum or subsidiarity protection (Montenegro, North Macedonia, Serbia).
-In some states, this recognition applies only to sexual orientation. - 108.
+In some states like Albania and Moldova, this recognition applies only to sexual orientation. - 108.
 The legal protection of trans asylum seekers has rarely been addressed in the responses, which raises particular concerns about the rights of transgender refugees.
 On the one hand, it is important that specific measures are implemented to ensure that trans asylum seekers have access to staff appropriately trained when requesting refugee status.
 Such training should encompass not only reception officers, but also interviewers, translators/interpreters and other officers who might directly or indirectly be involved in the claim process.
 On the other, measures addressing the specific conditions of asylum centres must be implemented to ensure that trans asylum seekers have access to particular healthcare if required (such as hormone replacement therapy) and to prevent discrimination, harassment and violence both from staff and from other asylum seekers.
 On a positive note, Portugal pointed out that in accordance with its 2018-2021 Action Plan, amendments to its asylum law to include gender expression are foreseen. - 109.
-State responses generally confirmed that concealment of sexual orientation or gender identity was not considered as an acceptable way of avoiding human rights violations after return to a country of origin.
+Concerning the assessment of SOGI-based asylum claims, state responses generally confirmed the rejection of concealment of sexual orientation or gender identity as a possible avenue to escape human rights violations if returned to a country of origin.
 However, like in the 2013 Review, state replies do not provide a clear understanding of the operationalisation of this principle. - 110.
-Replies indicate a general acceptance that no recourse to psychological tests should be had and that applicants should not have to provide a detailed account of their sexual practices or produce "evidence".
-Some more detailed replies suggest that the interpretation of the use of medical expertise may vary.
-It was regularly indicated that the matter is not regulated or that no specific measures have been taken to prevent such instances.
-Some states have, however,
+Replies indicate a general acceptance that no recourse to psychological tests should be made and that applicants should not have to provide a detailed account of their sexual practices or produce "evidence".
+Some more detailed replies suggest that the interpretation of

-^{9.} Article 10 of the Qualification Directive: "Depending on the circumstances in the country of origin, a particular social group might include a group based on a common characteristic of sexual orientation.
+^{5.} Article 10 of the Qualification Directive: "Depending on the circumstances in the country of origin, a particular social group might include a group based on a common characteristic of sexual orientation.
 Sexual orientation cannot be understood to include acts considered to be criminal in accordance with national law of the Member States.
 Gender related aspects, including gender identity, shall be given due consideration for the purposes of determining membership of a particular social group or identifying a characteristic of such a group."